nicholas-long/environment/zet/20221012171100/README.md

 - [20230926190350](/zet/20230926190350/README.md) scripts to process text with line by line operations
 - [20230926224444](/zet/20230926224444/README.md) updating scripts to use gawk when possible
 - [20230926234809](/zet/20230926234809/README.md) a non-platform-specific find command script for executable files
+- [20230927001343](/zet/20230927001343/README.md) places to update find command to use new executable version in order to be compatible on mac

 Tags: